-- Medical experts, such as doctors, physical therapists, and radiologists, will explain how the injury has affected your physical health and ability to carry out your work duties.
+- Medical experts, such as doctors, physical therapists, and radiologists, will explain how the injury affected your physical health and ability to carry out your duties.
 For instance, if your accident caused a back injury requiring a spinal fusion so that you cannot stand for more than two hours, the surgeon and a therapist would describe how and why the surgery affected your back.

 Calculating Lost Wages If You Are Back at Work

 When determining your total lost wages, the insurance company aims to get you back to work as quickly as possible and pay out as little.